SnegaRagu/House-Price-Prediction-ML-Model-Deployed-Using-Flask-FastAPI-Docker/README.md

 > Created 2 GET routes, one for home page and other for Model info page.
 > Created POST route to evaluate and predict the house price of any given input features for 4 models mentioned above using Flask.
 > Tested results using Postman and displayed results in JSON format.
+> Directory structure of Flask API

   house-price-flaskapi-app/

   ├── app.py

   ├── models/

   │   ├── RandomForest.pkl

   │   ├── linear_regression.pkl

   │   ├── polynomial_regression.pkl

   │   ├── XGBoost.pkl

   ├── requirements.txt

   ├── custom_functions.py

+> To run Flask API, run as below inside Flask API directory

+> python app.py

 ### 6. Building FastAPI and Containerize with Docker